gep13/gep13/input/blog/adnuguk-august-meeting.md

 We are lucky enough to have Jessica Meats of Microsoft doing a talk on SharePoint Online (Office 365) and the differences between it, and a full blown SharePoint server running in your environment.

-Now, this time around we are going to try something a little different…
+Now, this time around we are going to try something a little different...

 As I have mentioned at the last couple meetings, we are in the process of firming up the details on how we are going to make a move away from the Kentico CMS that we are currently using, in favour of some free services that can be used to organise events.